 If you grew up around people who were particularly critical of you, for example, family, friends, teachers or other authority figures, you may be more likely to experience self-esteem problems.
-Other experiences such as bullying and experiencing abuse can also be influential in your self-esteem levels.
+Other experiences such as bullying and experiencing abuse can also be influential on your self-esteem.

 Your particular circumstances can also come into it.
-If you have a chronic illness or disability, if you face discrimination, if you’re struggling financially – all of these concerns can affect your relationship with yourself.
+For example, if you have a chronic illness or disability, if you face discrimination or if you’re struggling financially – all of these concerns can affect your relationship with yourself.

 The difference between self-esteem and confidence

 Self-esteem and confidence often get confused, and while they do overlap, there are differences.
 Confidence relates to our trust in our abilities to cope with challenges and “engage successfully with the world” (Burton, 2015).

 Confidence tends to be based more so on external factors.
 For example, we can generally build confidence when we succeed at a task.
 Self-esteem is more internally-based and, when we struggle with our self-esteem, succeeding doesn’t always help us feel better about ourselves.